0fajarpurnama0/0fajarpurnama0.github.io/_posts/2019-01-10-highschooldxd-mortal-veritas-ren-dark-seeker.md

 Rias: "But Ren... look at you.
 You are broken.
 Freed is a stray priest.
 He is the bottom of the barrel in our world.
 And he almost killed you."
 Ren: "I know.
 I'm weak."
 (Veritas).
 Rias: "You are Human.
 It is not a fault; it is biology.
 Issei has a Sacred Gear—a Longinus.
 He belongs in this world.
 You... do not."

-4. The Participation Award (The Insult)
+## 6.4 The Participation Award (The Insult)
 Rias placed her hand on his cast.
 A soft red light glowed, easing the pain.

 Rias: "I cannot let you continue this.
 Next time, you won't just break a leg.
 You will die."
 She looked him in the eyes.
 Rias: "I can help you.
 I can use my magic to remove the memories of the last week.
 You can forget the Fallen Angels, the Devils, the blood.
 You can go back to being a normal student.
 You can be happy."

 Ren stared at her.
 For a second, he thought she was going to offer him an Evil Piece.
 He thought she was going to say, "Join us."
 But she wasn't.
 She was offering him a lobotomy.

 Ren: "Happy?
 You mean ignorant."
 Rias: "Ignorance is safety.
 Issei has a burden to carry.
 You don't have to."
 Ren: "Because I'm not useful?"

 Rias flinched.
 She hadn't meant it that way, but her silence confirmed it.
 She didn't see "Potential" in Ren.
 She saw a "Liability."

 Ren: (Laughing softly) "That's funny.
 Issei gets a promotion.
-I get a eraser."
+I get an eraser."
-He pulled his hand away from hers.
 Ren: "No."
 Rias: "Ren, please be reasonable."
 Ren: "I am being reasonable.
 I am Veritas.
 I don't lie to myself.
-If you erase my memory, you erase the only time in my life I actually mattered."
-He pointed to the door.
-Ren: "Keep your magic, President.
-I'm keeping my scars."
-Rias stood up.
-She looked sad.
-She respected his choice, but she also wrote him off.
+If you erase my memory, you erase the only time in my life I actually mattered.
+All my training and all my efforts will be wasted.
+My very valuable battle experience will disappear as well.
+Logically, even if you erase my memories, wouldn't I will always be dragged into this as long as I am Issei's friend?
+I am different from the other perverted quartet.
+While Matsuda and Motohama are normal perverts who run in face of danger, I am also fearless and a warrior.
+Make Issei hate me.
+Make him forget me.
+Because if I wake up tomorrow with no memory, I'm still going to hang out with him.
+And the next time a Fallen Angel attacks him, I'm going to jump in front of it again.
+Except this time, I won't know why I'm dying."

+Ren leaned back against the pillows, his eyes cold and unwavering.

+Ren: "So, President.
+Are you going to wipe my mind and leave me as a sitting duck?
+Or are you going to destroy your Pawn's best friendship?
+Which is the 'Devilish' choice?"

+Rias froze.
+Her hand hovered over his forehead, the red light of her magic trembling.
+She looked at Ren.
+Really looked at him.
+She saw the logic.
+It was impeccable.
+It was True.
+She couldn't force Issei to abandon Ren without breaking Issei's heart.
+And she couldn't erase Ren's memory without turning him into a defenseless victim.
+She lowered her hand.
+The magic faded.

+Rias: "You... are a difficult human, Ren Nocturnus."
+Ren: "I'm just honest."

+Rias stood up, smoothing her skirt.
+She regained her composure, but the warmth was gone.
+It was replaced by the cold distance of a ruler dealing with a stubborn subject.

 Rias: "Very well.
-But you are not to engage in Devil affairs again.
-If you do, I cannot protect you."
-Ren: "I never asked you to protect me.
-You were the one who showed up late."
-Rias stiffened.
-She nodded once, formally, and walked out.
-Ren was alone again.
+You keep your memories.
+You keep your scars.
+But hear this command:"

+She glared at him with her demonic power flaring slightly—an intimidation tactic.

+Rias: "You are Civilian Support.
+You are Issei's friend, and nothing more.
+You do not engage Fallen Angels.
+You do not fight Stray Priests.
+If a battle starts, you run.
+If you try to play 'Warrior' again, I won't save you.
+I will prioritize my Peerage.
+Do you understand?"

+Rias’s aura flared—a heavy, crimson pressure meant to intimidate a human into submission.
+She was drawing a line in the sand: We are Devils.
+You are fragile.
+Stay down. ​Ren didn't look down.
+He didn't flinch.
+He looked straight into the eyes of the High-Class Devil.

+​Ren: "I understand your position, President.
+You have to protect your pieces."

+​He leaned forward, his voice dropping to a calm, brutal whisper.

+​Ren: "But don't give me orders I won't follow.
+If Issei is in danger, I'm stepping in.
+I don't care if it's a Fallen Angel or a Dragon."
+​Rias: (Narrowing her eyes) "Then you will die.
+And I will not waste magic to resurrect you."
+​Ren: "Deal."

+​He said it without hesitation.
+Veritas.
+No bravado, just a statement of fact.

+​Ren: "I never asked you to save me.
+If I'm too weak to survive, that's on me.
+But don't expect me to run away while my friends bleed.
+I'm not built that way."

+​Rias stared at him.
+She expected gratitude or fear.
+She didn't expect a human to accept death as the price of friendship so casually.
+She realized she couldn't command him.
+He wasn't her subject.

+​Rias: "You really are a fool, Ren Nocturnus."
+​Ren: "Maybe.
+But I'm an honest one."
+​Rias: "Fine.
+Do as you please.
+But when you break, don't look at me."

+​She turned and walked out, the door clicking shut with a finality that echoed in the room.
+Ren let out a breath he was holding.
+His hands were shaking—not from fear of Rias, but from the adrenaline of standing his ground against a Titan.

-5. The Divergence
+## 6.5 The Divergence (The Rotting Core)
 Ren stared at the fruit basket.

-It looked expensive.
-It looked like a consolation prize.
-He grabbed an apple.
-He tried to activate his Void again.
-He squeezed.
-The apple didn't phase.
-It bruised.
+Ren: "She thinks I'm suicidal.
+She doesn't understand.
+I'm not trying to die.
+I'm trying to matter."

+He reached out with his left hand—the hand that had phased.
+He grabbed a bright red apple.
+He looked at it.
+It was vibrant, full of life.
+Like Issei.
+He felt the Envy curl in his gut.

+Ren: "She accepts Issei's recklessness because he has power.
+She rejects mine because I don't."

+He squeezed the apple.
+I am empty.
+You should be too.

+Ren: "Wither."

+The red skin turned grey instantly.
+The firm flesh collapsed, turning into a brown, mushy pulp under his fingers.

-Ren: "It only works when I'm scared.
-Or empty."
+Ren: "It works... when I accept that I am alone."

-He looked out the window.
-He saw Issei and Asia walking on the street below, laughing.
-Issei was carrying her bags.
-They looked like a couple.
-They looked like the main characters.
-Ren felt the Envy curl in his gut.
-It wasn't hot anger anymore.
-It was a cold, heavy stone.
-Ren: "She didn't invite me.
-She invited Ariel (in the other timeline), but she didn't invite me.
-Because Ariel punched fire.
-I just threw sand."
-He lay back on the bed.
-Ren: "Okay.
-Message received.
-The Light doesn't want me."
-He held up his hand toward the ceiling light.
-He focused on the shadow his hand cast on the bedsheets.
+He dropped the rotten mush into the trash can.

-Ren: "If the Light burns me... then I'll learn to live in the Shadow."
+Ren: "If the Light won't protect me... then I'll walk in the Shadow."

 📈 Status Update
  * Ren:
-   * Status: Rejected by the Devil Faction (Socially).
-   * Ability: Phase Shift confirmed (Requires "Empty Mindset").
-   * Motivation: To find a power that doesn't require "Potential" or "Permission."
- * Relationship: Issei is drifting away (into the Devil world).
-Ren is drifting into the background.
+   * Status: Defiant.
+He rejected Rias's protection to keep his autonomy.
+   * Self-Image: He knows he is "Less" than them physically, but refuses to be "Less" in spirit.
+ * Relationship: A cold war has started between Ren and Rias.
+Issei is caught in the middle, unaware.

 🌑 Chapter 7: The Cook, The Camp, and The Gap
 Timeline: The Start of the 10-Day Training Camp.